luaguides

 Overview

-Lua doesn’t have a built-in template syntax, but the language gives you everything you need to build one.
+Lua doesn’t have a built-in template syntax, but the language gives you everything you need for building template engines from scratch.
 String manipulation is fast, string.gsub supports pattern capture, and tables serve as natural namespaces for template data.
-This guide walks through building a template engine from scratch, starting with simple interpolation and working up to a buffered engine with include support.
+This guide walks through the process step by step, starting with simple interpolation and working up to a buffered engine with partial includes and HTML escaping.

 String Interpolation